 The bridal shower (or couple's shower) is the maid of honor's prewedding piece de resistance.
-Even if someone else is hosting the bridal shower, like the bride's relatives, or you're holding it at a restaurant or spa, it's up to you to take the reigns.
+Even if someone else is hosting the bridal shower, like the bride's relatives, or you're holding it at a restaurant or spa, it's up to you to take the reins.
 So here's a handy bridal shower checklist to help you plan an amazing party for the bride-to-be.

 Three (or More) Months Before

 - Talk to the bride.
 Does she want all women or coed?
 Afternoon tea or a Saturday night soiree?
 Does she want a particular bridal shower theme, style or color?
 Does she want to gather at a fun restaurant, quaint tea salon, her parents' patio, a spa or your apartment?
-While most of the bridal shower details and decisions will be up to you, make sure you plan according to her input.
+While most of the bridal shower details and decisions will be up to you, plan according to her input.

 - Set the date—shoot for a month or two before the wedding.
 If certain bridesmaids and important family and friends can't convene until a few days before, hold off until then.

 - If the bridal shower will take place at a tea salon, private dining room, restaurant or nightclub, make the reservations as soon as possible.

 - Create the guest list for the bridal shower.
 And take note: Anyone you invite to the shower must also be invited to the wedding.

 Two Months Before

 - Send a save-the-date email or call important guests to see if there might be any scheduling conflicts.

 - As a courtesy, call any guests who'll have to travel some distance to attend—they'll appreciate the advance notice.

 - Confer with the bridesmaids to establish a budget.

 - Purchase bridal shower invitations or materials to make them.
 (Hint: Minted makes it easy to order beautiful invites online.)

-- Hold a brainstorming session to finalize decisions about table linens, flowers, menu, decorations, favors, music and activities.
+- Hold a brainstorming session to finalize decisions about table linens, flowers, menu, decorations, favors, music and .